madpiano/2019-432/slides/class13/README.md

 Please see [the Generic Example](https://github.com/THOMASELOVE/2019-432/tree/master/data-and-code/generic_example) on our [Data and Code page](https://github.com/THOMASELOVE/2019-432/tree/master/data-and-code).
 - This example will provide a longer-term in-class discussion activity over the next few sessions.
 Today, I'll introduce the ideas involved, and we'll play around with them a little bit.
 - The `generic.csv` data set I used to craft the example (based on real data from part of the SUPPORT / right heart catheterization study) is [also provided](https://github.com/THOMASELOVE/2019-432/blob/master/data-and-code/generic_example/data/generic.csv).
+- Dr. Love’s [Note on Estimating and Interpreting Effect Sizes](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class12/class12note.pdf) from Class 12 is still relevant here.
+- Dr. Love's [On Describing Effects in Regression Models: Towards a Checklist] is available for your review and comment at http://bit.ly/432-2019-effects-checklist.

 ## Project 2 Materials